X11 record and replay

 Only two major hurdles encountered in these two hours:

-mode.
-No problem, I reached forxinput test-xi2 --root
+xevdoesn't report mouse clicks in-rootmode.
+No problem, I reached forxinput test-xi2 --rootinstead.- But

-.
-Wasted at least half an hour trying to find a way to convert between those, solved by using a dump command ofxmodmap
+xinputreturns X11 keycodes for keyboard events instead of the keysyms consumed byxdotool.
+Wasted at least half an hour trying to find a way to convert between those, solved by using a dump command ofxmodmap.

 The resulting POSIX AWK script doing the real work (xinput2xdotool.awk) is quite cute: